Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Recovery accuracy for noisy signals and super-resolution

-We use a model 3-atom system, similar to CO$_2$ (Fig \ref{fig:noise}), where we fix the positions of the outer atoms (A, C) to $x{=}\pm 2\angstrom$, while changing the position of (B) the central atom ($-1\angstrom{<}x{<}1\angstrom$).
-When atom $B$ is at $x{=}0$, the pair-distance $R_{AB}$ will merge with $R_{BC}$ at $2 \angstrom$.
-We simulate the scattering signal for each of the distances with the same measurement constraints we used for the previous example $0.5{<}q{<}4 \angstrom^{-1}$.
-We apply the NSK approach and test the recovery for a range of SNRs (-15 to 30 dB), with 20 realizations to each noise level to obtain recovery statistics.
-We find that the recovery accuracy for the $\ell_1$ approach is proportional to the noise level, demonstrating the stability of the approach, and in agreement with theory \cite{candes2013super}.
-For the fixed $R_{AC}$ distance the recovery error is ${<}0.1 \angstrom$ across the SNRs (Fig \ref{fig:noise}d), demonstrating the accuracy of the approach for the case of separated pair distances (Fig \ref{fig:noise}c).
-For the case where the two pair distances $R_{AB}$, $R_{BC}$ approach each other, we obtain a minimal separation of $\delta R {\simeq} 0.35 \pm 0.15 \angstrom$ and a factor of $3.1{-}7.8$ enhancement over the diffraction limit for the range SNRs used (Fig \ref{fig:noise}e).
-We observe that the recovery error in this case is both due to noise and a drift toward the coalescence point (Fig \ref{fig:noise}f).
-An additional limiting factor for this analysis is the sparsity assumption.
-We tested the recovery accuracy as a function of the number of pair distances involved, and obtain the same behavior for the minimal separation condition observed between the two pair distances.
-Inaccuracies due to this limitation may be addressed by applying an additional real-space blur of the same width to reduce the coalescence artifact effect.
-For the implementation of this approach for anisotropic signals, see the supplementary material \cite{supplemental}.
+We applied the NSK approach with sampling $\Delta R{\simeq}0.05 \angstrom$, and tested the recovery for a range of single detector pixel SNRs (-15 to 30 dB), with 20 realizations to each noise level to obtain recovery statistics.
+We find that the recovery accuracy for the $\ell_1$ regularization is proportional to the noise level, demonstrating the stability of the approach, and in agreement with theory \cite{candes2013super}.
+For the fixed $R_{AC}$ distance the recovery error is ${<}0.1 \angstrom$ across the SNRs (Fig \ref{fig:noise}d), demonstrating the accuracy of the approach for the case of well-separated pair distances (Fig \ref{fig:noise}c).
+For the case where the two pair distances $R_{AB}$, $R_{BC}$ approach each other, we obtain a minimal separation of $\delta R {\simeq} 0.35 \pm 0.15 \angstrom$ that allows robust recovery below the diffraction limit ($\simeq 1.57 \angstrom$) for the SNR range used (Fig \ref{fig:noise}e).
+The minimal separation distance is derived from the recovery error statistics, where we observe that the recovery error is both due to noise and a coalescence effect where both distances drift toward the joint center of mass (Fig \ref{fig:noise}f).
+The coalescence effect is unique to the super-resolution case, it has quadratic dependence in $M{/}N$ the super-resolution factor \cite{candes2013super}, and takes place when adjacent NSKs explain effectively the same noisy distorted measurement.
+As a result, the $\ell_1$ regularization that acts as a sparsity prior to the recovery will instead promote a single NSK solution at the mid-point to explain the same measurement.